idujin/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][webImage1] ![alt text][webImage2] ![alt text][webImage3]
 ![alt text][webImage4] ![alt text][webImage5] ![alt text][webImage6]

+Because the sizes of the images obtained from the web are different, I resize them to 32x32.

 The second image might be difficult to classify because the sign is located on the right side of the image.
 Also, The sixth image might be hard because the class "40" in the training data has a relatively small number of data.